 Ernesto Ciorra, Enel’s Chief Innovability Officer

 The goal of our Open Power strategy is to create a global ecosystem capable of connecting talents and ideas, to create an exchange that will instigate profound changes to the context in which our Group works and intends to be a key player.
-In the last 12 months alone, we have opened three new innovation hubs - in San Francisco (US), in Moscow (Russia) and in Madrid (Spain) - to flank the existing ones in Tel Aviv (Israel), Santiago (Chile) and Sao Paulo (Brazil).
+In the last 12 months alone, we have opened two new innovation hubs - in San Francisco (US) and in Madrid (Spain) - to flank the existing ones in Tel Aviv (Israel), Santiago (Chile) and Sao Paulo (Brazil).
 The aim is to provide the Group with privileged observers in areas of very intense innovation and research in order to establish contacts with startups for collaborative projects in the energy sector and beyond.

 “This award is an acknowledgment of our instigation of a genuine Open Innovation model featuring 130 partnerships worldwide, more than 2,300 startups evaluated, the introduction of culture-challenging initiatives such as My Best Failure, the Enel Innovation World Cup and No More Excuses, and the launch of the Open Innovability crowdsourcing platform,” continued Ciorra.
 “It is also a recognition of our use of Open Innovation to deliver genuine results, thanks to input from every area of the company: from those that enable innovation (legal, human resources, procurement, communication, etc.) to the business lines that implement it.
 This award is also an acknowledgement of the huge work, commitment and passion we all bring to the table, starting with our CEO, our Chairman and the members of the board, and extending all the way to the recruits who wrote to us to suggest how we could improve.
 A body cannot change unless all its parts change together and that is what we are doing.”